redhat-openstack/website/source/testday/pike/milestone3.html.md

 # Pike Test Day 3

-We will be holding a RDO test day on August 3 and 4, 2017.
+We will be holding a RDO test day on August <strike>3 and 4</strike>
+10th and 11th, 2017.

 This will be coordinated through the **#rdo channel on Freenode**, and through this website and the [rdo-list](https://www.redhat.com/mailman/listinfo/rdo-list) mailing list.